 Key Requirements of BPSS

-Thoroughly screening and evaluating potential employees is also a key requirement of BPSS, ensuring the security and trustworthiness of individuals in positions of responsibility.
+Thoroughly screening and evaluating potential employees is also a key requirement of BPSS, ensuring the security and trustworthiness of individuals in a security environment.
 When it comes to BPSS, there are specific criteria that need to be met in order to ensure a thorough evaluation process.

 First and foremost, identity verification is crucial.
 This involves confirming the identity of the individual through the examination of official documents such as passports or driving licenses.